 Jean-Claude Van Damme,

-The tuff biker Harley and his no less tuff Cowboy friend Marlboro learn that an old friend of them will lose his bar, because a bank wants to build a new complex there and demands 2.5 million dollars for a new contract in advance.
+The tough biker Harley and his no less tough cowboy friend Marlboro learn that an old friend of theirs will lose his bar, because a bank wants to build a new complex there and demands 2.5 million dollars for a new contract in advance.
 Harley and Marlboro decide to help him by robbing the corrupt bank.
-Unfortunately they target the wrong safety transport and get hold of an amount of a new synthetic drug.
+Unfortunately they rob the wrong safety transport and get hold of an amount of a new synthetic drug.
 Now they are targeted both by criminal bankers and killers of the drug mob.
 Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>